Children’s pension in brief

 First, you need to find out whether you will retain your membership of the Norwegian National Insurance Scheme while you are abroad.

-You may be entitled to pension payments under EEA rules.
+You may be entitled to pension payments abroad pursuant to the EEA agreement.

-Are you going to retain your membership of the Norwegian National Insurance Scheme?
+Will you keep your membership of the Norwegian National Insurance Scheme?

 If you (the child) move to another country, you will cease to be a member of the Norwegian National Insurance Scheme.